 - Revenue recognition is principles-based (disclose how you recognize revenue); percentage-of-completion can be used by contractors

 - Stock-based compensation not booked as a liability (disclosure only)

 - Defined benefit plan liabilities can be recognized using contribution payable method (record current pension plan payments not made; no projected benefit obligation required)

 Can’t I just continue issuing tax-basis financial statements?

 Yes.
-But tax-basis statements do not incorporate some of the more traditional accounting concepts that FRF for SME does.
+But tax-basis statements do not incorporate some of the more traditional accounting concepts of FRF for SME.

 How will the use of FRF for SME change the peer review process?

 No change; FRF for SME is just another OCBOA – like tax-basis or modified-cash basis.

 Yes.
 Click here for toolkits.